blockchain/lib-exchange-client/javascript/docs/TradingApi.md

   'from': 789, // Number | Epoch timestamp in ms
   'to': 789, // Number | Epoch timestamp in ms
   'status': new BlockchainComExchangeRestApi.OrderStatus(), // OrderStatus | Order Status
-  'page': 789 // Number | Page number, starting at 0, for paginated responses
+  'limit': 100 // Number | Maximum amount of results to return in a single call.
+If omitted, 100 results are returned by default.
 };
 apiInstance.getOrders(opts, (error, data, response) => {
   if (error) {